armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 ### Pipelines as code behavior change for application spec

-If you use Pipelines as code, skip Armory Spinnaker 2.20.0 and wait for 2.20.1.
+If you use Pipelines as code, skip Armory Spinnaker 2.20.0 and wait for 2.20.4.

 Dinghy, the Pipelines as code service, creates an application for a pipeline in a dinghyfile if the application doesn't exist.
 You can specify an initial permission specification for the application as [documented here]({{< ref "using-dinghy#application-permissions" >}}).

 Previously, the application specification is not updated if the application already exists.
 This means that after the initial application creation, no further changes to it get made by Dinghy even if you change the application spec in the `dinghyfile`.

 This behavior was changed in 2.20.0.
 In 2.20.0, Dinghy saves your application every time there is a change to a `dinghyfile`.
 This change in behavior may break some workflows.

+### Pipelines as code webhook validation

+Webhook secret validation is broken in this version.
+Please skip this version if you use this feature.

 ### Upgrading from 2.18.x with MySQL used for Front50 renames the plugin_artifacts table
 As a part of the upgrade from 2.18.x to 2.19.x, the table **plugin_artifacts** gets renamed to `plugin_info`.
 Downgrades from 2.19.x to 2.18.x do not revert the table name.
 The table remains named `plugin_info`, preventing access to the table.